ductnn/ductnn/README.md

 ## 🎥 Quote for you 🏙 🌅 🌇 🌆

-> Once every hour, someone is involved in an internet scam.
-That man is Michael Scott.
+> I wish there was a way to know you’re in the good old days, before you’ve actually left them.
 >
-> <p>- Pam Beesly</p>
+> <p>- Andy Bernard</p>

 <br />